Tart Cherry Chocolate Galette

 Preheat oven to 375°F.

-In a skillet over medium heat, heat the tart cherries, lemon juice, maple syrup, cinnamon, nutmeg, vanilla, and salt.
+In a skillet over medium heat, heat the tart cherries, lemon juice, maple syrup, vanilla, cinnamon, nutmeg, and salt.
 When it comes to a simmer, simmer for 3 minutes until the cherries are heated through.
-In a small bowl, dissolve 1 tablespoon cornstarch into 1 tablespoon water, then stir into the mixture and heat another 2 minutes until the juices have thickened into a thick sauce.
+In a small bowl, dissolve the cornstarch into 1 tablespoon water, then stir into the mixture and heat another 2 minutes until the juices have thickened into a thick sauce.

 Line a baking sheet with parchment paper.
 On a floured surface, roll the dough into a rough circle about 12 inches across.
 Place the dough on the parchment paper.
 Arrange the cherries in the middle of the dough and spread to within 1 inch of the edge of the crust.
 Fold the edge of the dough over the cherries.

-Melt ½ tablespoon butter and brush it over the top of the dough.
+Melt the butter and brush it over the top of the dough.
 Bake until the crust is golden brown, about 40 minutes.
 Cool for 30 minutes.

 When the galette is cooled, place about 1 inch of water in a medium saucepan and bring to a gentle boil.
 Measure out 1/4 cup chocolate chips, then remove a small handful.
 Heat the remaining chocolate in a small saucepan set over the pan of boiling water, being careful not to let the water touch the bottom of the bowl.
 Stir constantly until just melted.
 Add the remaining chips and stir until the chocolate is completely smooth.